yudhisteer/Face-Recognition-with-Masks/README.md

         return re_boxes, re_confidence, re_classes, re_mask_id
 ```

 Our original image is 250x250 so we want our cropped face image to be over 100x100.
-This enable us to detect faces which is well aligned(the main person in the image).
+This enables us to detect faces which is well aligned(the main person in the image).
 We use two thresholds for the width and height:

 ```
     width_threshold = 100 + margin // 2 #allow us to get a full face and not cropped ones